Skip to main content

 -H "Authorization: Bearer vk_xxx"

 3. Copy the key immediately.
-It will not be shown again.
+It is not shown again.

-Keys inherit the permissions of the organization that created them.
-A key can only access resources within its organization.
+Keys inherit the permissions of the organization that created them and can only access resources inside that organization.

 const verial = new Verial({